foroozandehgroup/NMR-EsPy/docs/content/gui/usage/result.rst

 fit two very closely-separated resonances with a single oscillator.

 The *Edit Parameter Estimate* button provides functionality to manually change the estimation result.
-Upon making such changes, the optimiser should be re-run to achieve a minimisation of the cost function of interest.
+Upon making such changes, the optimiser is be re-run to achieve a minimisation of the cost function of interest.

 .. warning::